 Our patient, Marvin had reconstructive surgery after Mohs skin cancer on the side of his face.
 Recently he came back to the office for another Mohs skin cancer surgery on his nose.
 He shares in this testimonial how some other plastic surgeons commented on the good results with no scarring.
 We have been sharing some testimonials from our patients recently to ease any anxiety you may have about this procedure.
 If you have any questions, please feel free to comment or contact us for any questions or concerns.

-In this video, Dr. Mejia shows before and after pictures from skin cancer surgery when a patient came to the office to get her sutures removed.
+In the video, Dr. Mejia shows before and after pictures from a skin cancer surgery when a patient came to the office to get her sutures removed.

 Explanation and images of before and after begin at 0:34—2:15

 In this video below, Dr. Mejia explains the procedure for Mohs skin cancer from start to finish.
 You can see before and after pictures in these time markers in the video: